solo-io/kdiag/DEVELOPER_GUIDE.md

 ## How does the shell command work?

-We have a prebuilt busybox standalone `ash` shell. standalone means that it executes commands internally without needing the commands to be on the path.
+We have a prebuilt busybox standalone `ash` shell. standalone means that it executes commands internally without needing the commands to be on the path (it needs the `/proc` file-system mounted).

 We use a small [nsenter inspired utility](scratch-shell/enter.c) to inject the `ash` shell to your pods namespaces.
 Due to the syscalls we use, this requires linux kernel version 5.3+.